huri000/SwiftEntryKit/README.md

 Below are most of the attributes that can be modified:

-**Window Level** - The entry's window level
+**Window Level** - The entry's window level.
+Can be above the application main window, above the status bar, above the alerts window or even have a custom level (UIWindowLevel).

 **Display Position** - The entry can be displayed either at the top or the bottom of the screen.

-**Display Priority** - The display priority of the entry determines whether it can dismiss other entries or be dismissed by them.
+**[Display Priority](#display_priority)** - The display priority of the entry determines whether it can dismiss other entries or be dismissed by them.
+An entry can be dismissed only by an enry with equal or higher display-priority.

 **Display Duration** - The display duration of the entry (Counted from the moment the entry has finished the entrance animation).

-**Position Constraints** - Constraints that tie the entry tightly to the screen contexts, for example: Height, Width, Max Width, Additional Vertical Offset.
+**Position Constraints** - Constraints that tie the entry tightly to the screen contexts, for example: Height, Width, Max Width, Additional Vertical Offset & Safe Area related info.

 **Background Style** - The entry and the screen can have various background styles, such as blur, color, gradient and even an image.

 **User Interaction** - The entry and the screen can be interacted by the user.
 User interaction be can intercepted in various ways, such as: dismiss the entry, be ignored, pass the touch forward to the lower level window, and more.

-**Shadow** - The shadow that surrounds the entry
+**Shadow** - The shadow that surrounds the entry.

-**Round Corners** - Round corners around the entry
+**Round Corners** - Round corners around the entry.

-**Border** - The border around the entry
+**Border** - The border around the entry.

-**Entrance Animation** - Describes how the entry animates inside
+**Entrance Animation** - Describes how the entry animates into the screen.

-**Exit Animation** - Describes how the entry animates out
+**Exit Animation** - Describes how the entry animates out of the screen.

-**Pop Behavior** - Describes the entry behavior when it's being popped (dismissed by an entry with equal / higher display priority).
+**Pop Behavior** - Describes the entry behavior when it's being popped (dismissed by an entry with equal / higher display-priority.

-**Scroll Behavior** - Describes the entry behavior when it's being scrolled, that is, dismissal by a swipe gesture and a rubber band effect in a UIScrollView)
+**Scroll Behavior** - Describes the entry behavior when it's being scrolled, that is, dismissal by a swipe gesture and a rubber band effect similar to a UIScrollView.

-**[Haptic Feedback](https://developer.apple.com/ios/human-interface-guidelines/user-interaction/feedback/)** - The device can produce a haptic feedback, thus adding an additional layer of depth to each entry.
+**[Haptic Feedback](https://developer.apple.com/ios/human-interface-guidelines/user-interaction/feedback/)** - The device can produce a haptic feedback, thus adding an additional sensory depth to each entry.

-**Status Bar Style** - The status bar style can be modified for the display duration of the entry.
-In order to enable this feature you just set *View controller-based status bar appearance* to *NO* in your project's info.plist file.
+**Status Bar Style** - The status bar style can be modified during the display of the entry.
+In order to enable this feature, set *View controller-based status bar appearance* to *NO* in your project's info.plist file.

 EKAttributes' interface is as follows: